esptiny86/espsynth86/README.md

 # Compiling

+* Install Arduino IDE then install esp8266 from board library
-* Open and configure "Makefile" file, then on command prompt/terminal type Make
+* Open and configure "Makefile" file, then on command prompt/terminal type Make (the Makefile will auto discover your Arduino IDE and Libs))
     - Nodemcu Lolin use BOARD = nodemcu
     - Wemos D1 use BOARD = d1_mini
 * Qt Creator is optional but it is recommended for developing further with espsynth86
+* Edit project.include to your pathto get Intelisense in QT Creator

 # Components